Get Started with Ripe

 Fat

-Although too much fat is of course a bad thing for your body, this particular nutrient is ideal fuel for longer forms of exercise.
+Although too much fat is of course a bad thing for your blood vessels and body in general, this particular nutrient is ideal fuel for longer forms of exercise.
 Fat is the most energy-dense of all nutrients, which is why your body stores excess fat for later use.

 Moderate to low-intensity workouts that last for longer periods will utilise the energy from fat, which is why it is so important to include, in moderation, as part of your diet.

-The unsaturated fats in nuts and nut products (e.g. almond butter) are a great source of this nutrient for workouts, as the ‘good’ fats found in nuts are heart-healthy and help to lower cholesterol levels while also providing the energy you need for exercise.
+The unsaturated fats in nuts and nut products (e.g. almond butter and other nut butter) are a great source of this nutrient for workouts, as the ‘good’ fats found in nuts are heart-healthy and help to lower cholesterol levels while also providing the energy you need for exercise.

 Carbohydrates